richardlthomas/aiwyn_interview/README.md

 ## Tests

 - User can login
-  - Test I added as a basic smoke test to ensure everything was working
+  - Test I added as a basic sanity check to ensure everything was working
   - Completed
 - User selects the first invoice to be paid using the Unpaid table.
   - Completed